Q. What areas do

 A. My one-hour session fee is

-among the most affordable in the area and includes local travel to/from
+quite affordable for custom photography and includes local travel to/from

 the appointment*, the hour (sometimes a little more) with your pet(s)